NFU Beginning Farmer Forum

 Founded in 2000, MachineryLink started as a combine leasing business that provided farmers access to combines across 26 states to help reduce their operating expenses.
 While they are based in the historic Kansas City Live Stock Exchange building in the heart of America, they are on the forefront of ag innovation today.
 Recently, they introduced the first sharing platform in ag, MachineryLink Sharing.
 Click here to visit the website.

 Find resources to start a tool library or look for one in your area.
-A great way to affordably acquire tools you need to grow your operation.
+It’s great way to affordably acquire tools you need to grow your operation.
 Click here for information on how to start a tool library.

 Conservation Stewardship Program

 The Conservation Stewardship Program (CSP) helps you build on your existing conservation efforts while strengthening your operation.
-Whether you are looking to improve grazing conditions, increase crop yields, or develop wildlife habitat, we can custom design a CSP plan to help you meet those goals.
+Whether you are looking to improve grazing conditions, increase crop yields, or develop wildlife habitat, experts can custom design a CSP plan to help you meet those goals.
 Click here for more information.

 Environmental Quality Incentives Program (EQIP)